paotu/pyscratch/README.md

 # what is pyscratch
-Pyscratch is a lib for program education for children, provide api like mit scratch.
+Pyscratch is a lib for programming education for children, provide api like mit scratch.

 # how to use pyscratch
 pip install pyscratch